 Let’s look at some common symptoms of anxiety.

-If you are feeling any of these things, you could be feeling anxious about something.
-It is important to know how to calm yourself down in times like these.
+If you are experiencing any of these symptoms, you could be suffering from anxiety.
+It is important to know how to calm yourself down and gain control over your anxiety.

 Here are some ways for you to do that.